-“Related-party transactions” are transactions arising between parties having related-party relationships during their production and business process, including purchase, sale, exchange, hire and rent with(out) rental fee for, transfer, and assignment, of machinery, equipment, and commodities, and providing services; borrowing, lending, financial service, financial guarantee, and other financial instruments; purchase, sale, exchange, hire and rent with(out) rental fee for, transfer and assignment of tangible assets, intangible assets, and agreement on joint use of resources such as synergies and cooperations in utilization of human resources; sharing of costs between related parties.
+“Related-party transactions” are transactions arising between parties having related-party relationships during their production and business process, including purchase, sale, exchange, hire and rent with(out) rental fee for, transfer, and assignment, of machinery, equipment, and commodities, and providing services; borrowing, lending, financial service, financial guarantee, and other financial instruments; purchase, sale, exchange, hire and rent with(out) rental fee for, transfer and assignment of tangible assets, intangible assets, and agreement on joint use of resources such as synergies and cooperations in utilization of manage employment relations; sharing of costs between related parties.

 Taxpayers engaged in transfer pricing must make declaration of their related-party transactions; eliminate factors causing reduction in tax obligations that are controlled or affected by related-party relationships in order to define tax obligations imposed on related-party transactions which are comparable to independent transactions having the same requirements.

 Based on the principles applied to transactions between independent parties which do not have any related-party relationship in tax treaties in force in Vietnam, the Tax authorities should manage, check and inspect prices of related-party transactions performed by taxpayers in order to refuse to recognize related-party transactions reducing tax obligations of enterprises to the state budget and make adjustment to the prices of related-party transactions so as to correctly define tax obligations.

 A party participates directly or indirectly in the management, control or equity of the other, or puts investment in the other or Parties participate directly or indirectly in the common management, control, or the capital of or put investment in, other parties.
 The related parties referred shall be subject to the following specific provisions:

 - An enterprise participates directly or indirectly in at least 25% of equity of the other enterprise.

 - Both enterprises own at least 25% of equity in which a third party participates directly or indirectly.

 - An enterprise is the shareholder who has the greatest ownership of equity of the other enterprise or participates directly or indirectly in at least 10% of total share capital of the other enterprise.